 Deuteronomy 14:28-29 (KJV) At the end of three years thou shalt bring forth all the tithe of thine increase the same year, and shalt lay it up within thy gates.
 And the Levite, (because he hath no part nor inheritance with thee,) and the stranger, and the fatherless, and the widow, which are within thy gates, shall come, and shall eat and be satisfied; that the LORD thy God may bless thee in all the work of thine hand which thou doest.

 Deuteronomy 26:12 When you have finished paying all the tithe of your increase in the third year, the year of tithing, then you shall give it to the Levite, to the stranger, to the orphan and to the widow, that they may eat in your towns and be satisfied.

 II Chronicles 31:5 (KJV) And as soon as the commandment came abroad, the children of Israel brought in abundance the firstfruits of corn, wine, and oil, and honey, and of all the increase of the field; and the tithe of all things brought they in abundantly.

-I hope you noticed how in each of these verses where teb-oo-aw’ is used, the tithe consisted of agricultural products.
+You probably noticed how in each of these verses where teb-oo-aw’ is used, the tithe consisted of agricultural products.
 And this is why several modern translations use the word “produce” instead of “increase.”

 Yet the King James translation to the English “increase” is informative, in the sense that it conveys how agricultural products miraculously increase from seed to harvested plant without any involvement by human beings.
 Man plants the seed, but God causes the plant to grow.
-Thus plant growth is a divine miracle for which we all should be grateful, because it’s by this miracle that humans and animals obtain their daily nourishment103.
+Thus plant growth is a divine miracle for which we all should always be grateful, because it’s by this miracle that humans and animals obtain their daily nourishment103.